Freeze-and-release direct optimization method for variational calculations of excited electronic states: Discussion and conclusions

+The choice of the initial guess excitations to select the orbitals to freeze in the first step of constrained optimization is an important consideration.
+When targeting a specific excited state, the initial guess excitation(s) can be generated by a preliminary linear-response TDDFT calculation, similarly to the generation of the constraint potential in constrained orbital-optimized methods\cite{Kussmann2024}.
+If several excited states are wanted, for, e.g., the calculation of absorption spectra, the initial guess excitations can be generated as orbital rotations within an ``active space''.
+This also provides a way to include double excitations, which are missing in linear-response TDDFT calculations with the adiabatic approximation.
+As other single-determinant approaches, the FR-DO method remains limited to excitations dominated by a single configuration, and cannot adequately capture multiconfigurational states.

-While a quasi-Newton algorithm has been used here, the unconstrained optimization can also be carried out with a recently presented robust generalized mode following method\cite{Schmerwitz2023}, where the gradient along the degrees of freedom of negative curvature is inverted, converting the saddle point optimization into a minimization.
+While a quasi-Newton algorithm has been used here, the unconstrained optimization can also be carried out with a recently presented robust generalized mode following method\cite{Schmerwitz2023}, where the gradient along the degrees of freedom of negative curvature is inverted, recasting the saddle point optimization into a minimization.
 More recently, Bogo et al.\cite{Bogo2025} have employed the freeze-and-release approach with a squared-gradient minimization\cite{Hait2020} for the unconstrained optimization step.
 The same authors report that employing DIIS-based algorithms together with MOM in the unconstrained optimization step is still susceptible of variational collapse.

 The present work has focused on PBE as a representative semilocal function.
-An important open question is how the inclusion of exact exchange modifies the structure of the energy landscape, the quality of the initial guesses, and the saddle point order of charge transfer excited states.
-Our ongoing work aims to map these features in detail and assess the performance of FR-DO when applied to orbital-optimized calculations with global and range-separated hybrid functionals.
-Finally, it will be valuable to evaluate how self-interaction corrected\cite{Sigurdarson2023, Perdew1981} and recently developed state-specific\cite{Loos2025, Gould2025} and ensemble-based\cite{Gould2023} density functionals designed for excited states perform for both intra- and intermolecular charge transfer excitations.
+An important open question is how the inclusion of exact exchange modifies the structure of the energy landscape.
+It will also be valuable to investigate how the number of multiple solutions and the saddle point order of excited states differ compared to state-specific orbital-optimized wave function approaches\cite{Marie2023, Burton2022, Kossoski2021} Our ongoing work aims to map these features in detail and assess the performance of FR-DO when applied to orbital-optimized calculations with global and range-separated hybrid functionals.
+It is also important to evaluate how self-interaction corrected\cite{Sigurdarson2023, Perdew1981} and recently developed state-specific\cite{Loos2025, Gould2025} and ensemble-based\cite{Gould2023} density functionals designed for excited states perform for both intra- and intermolecular charge transfer excitations.